 - Claimant Signature

-- Identification
+- Government-issued Identification

 - Level Selection

-Q4.
 What happens if I don’t submit the missing information?

-If you don’t submit the missing information, the Administrator may not be able to assess your Claim.
-Some Claims may be processed based on the information provided and may be denied or assessed at a lower level.
+If you don’t submit missing information by June 27, 2025, the Administrator may not be able to assess your Claim.
+Claims will be processed based on the information received as of the June 27, 2025 and may be denied or assessed at a lower level.
+There will be no ability to appeal a denial.

-Q5.
 What if I need help completing the Missing Information form?

 Please call the Administrator at 1-888-221-2898 to inquire about your Claim.
 The Administrator will let you know what information is required for your Claim to be processed.